1st Army (Italy): Operations in 1916

 In August 1916, the 1st Army was reorganized and growing, along with the Regio Esercito overall as more draftees reached the war zone.
 The 1st Army now had six Corps, covering the same frontlines in the Trentino.
 The III Corps (5th, 6th and 37th Divisions) remained under Gen. Camerana.
 The V Corps (44th, 47th and 32 Divisions) was added under Lt.
 General Bertotti; along with the X Corps (9th and 20th Divisions) under Lt.
 Gen. Grandi; a new Truppe Altipiani commanded by Lt.
 General Mambretti and consisting of the XII Corps (30th, 29th and 25th Divisions) under Lt.
 Gen. Zoppi and the XX Corps (13th, 28th and an Alpini Unit) under Lt.
 General Montuori; and the XVIII Corps (15th Division and 2nd Cavalry) under Lt.
 Gen. Etna.
 There was a Corps Troop at Verona consisting of infantry battalions, artillery, bomb units, cavalry and engineer units.

 For the balance of 1916, this Army engaged in fights and other actions in what became known as the White War.
-There were attacks on Monte Pasubio (in September and October), Monte Cimone (in September), in Val Sugana (in August and September) and numerous small actions in Val Sugana, Val Posina and Altipiano d’Asiago.
-Many soldiers also lost their lives in avalanches.
+There were attacks on Monte Pasubio (in September and October), Monte Cimone (in September), in Val Sugana (in August and September) and numerous small actions in Val Sugana, Val Posina and Altipiano d'Asiago.
+Many soldiers also died in avalanches.

-In November 1916 the 1st Army with Cardorna’s consent, had planned "Action K" (Code Name) a small counteroffensive targeting Monte Ortigara using General Mambretti’s Truppe Altipiani as well as the XVIII Corps.
+In November 1916 the 1st Army with Cardorna's consent, had planned "Action K" (Code Name) a small counteroffensive targeting Monte Ortigara using General Mambretti's Truppe Altipiani as well as the XVIII Corps.
 This action had to be cancelled due to heavy snows.
 The Italian Command would later reprise and augment the plan for June 1917.
 On 1 December 1916 Mambretti was now placed in charge of a new Sixth Army (Italy) taking his XX Corps as well as the XVIII Corps.
 Added to these troops were two newly constituted Corps, the XXII and XXVI.